fbpx

 Dr Amin Gorgy, Fertility Consultant at The Fertility & Gynaecology Academy explains: “ICSI is very similar to IVF; the difference lies in the fertilisation stage.
 When the eggs arrive in the laboratory, fertilisation is attempted by injecting a single active normal-looking sperm, picked up under the microscope, into each egg using a very fine needle.
 The fertilised egg is then transferred to the womb and the success can be determined with a pregnancy test after two weeks.”

-The History Of IVF And ICSI
+The History of IVF and ICSI

 The first birth to occur following successful IVF treatment was Louise Brown in the UK in 1978.
 The treatment was developed by British nurse Jean Purdy, physiologist Robert Edwards and obstetrician and gynaecologist Patrick Steptoe.
 Louise’s parents had struggled to conceive a child for nine years prior to her birth, citing blocked fallopian tubes as the cause of infertility.